 Complaints, and ways of dealing with them, also need to be explained to students.
 Personal and Social Education programmes can be of use, not only in teaching students how they support and act as mentors to others, but also in encouraging them to understand that their views matter.
 The appropriate Head of School will oversee such action.

-Review

-The last textual change to this policy was in August 2019.
+Review The last review and textual change to this policy was made in May 2023.